MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/sua-users-guide.md

 You can use SUA in either of the following ways:

--   **Standard User Analyzer Wizard.** A wizard that guides you through a step-by-step process to locate and fix issues, without options for additional analysis.
+-   **Standard User Analyzer Wizard.** A wizard that guides you through a step-by-step process to locate and fix issues, without options for more analysis.

 -   **Standard User Analyzer Tool.** A full-function tool in which you can perform in-depth analysis and fix issues.